Happy birthday, Marine Corps! 5 things you may not know

 Marines have been to space and back

 Marines go on to a variety of careers, but astronaut might be the most exciting among them.
-John Glenn, the first American astronaut to orbit Earth, is one of the most famous former Marines.
+John Glenn, the first American astronaut to orbit Earth, is one of the most famous veterans of the Marines.
 Other famous Marines include comedian Drew Carey and songwriter/inventor John Philip Sousa.